CONCERNED residents are calling for action to be taken to fix potholes outside their homes.

 “The road breaks off at the edges so there is gravel.
 The council does come occasionally and sweep it up.

 “That was prompted by a paper boy who fell off his bike as he came up here last autumn.
 He couldn’t get up and one of the residents helped him.
-After that they started coming to brush the stuff up,” he said.
+After that they started coming to brush the stuff

 The residents’ company, which Chris is chairman of, takes care of the grass and foliage outside their homes, but the road falls under the council’s remit.